HenestrosaDev/ios-interview-questions/README.md

  	>Here are the key concepts of this paradigm:
 	>
  	>- **Pure deterministic functions**: Functions that have no side effects and return the same output for the same input.
-	>- **First-class functions**: Functions are treated as values, which means that you can assign a function to a variable, pass it around as an argument, or return it from other functions.
+	>- **First-class functions**: Functions are treated as values, which means that we can assign a function to a variable, pass it around as an argument, or return it from other functions.
 	>- **Higher-order functions**: Functions that take one or more functions as arguments and can also return a function.
 	>- **Immutability**: Once data is created, it cannot be changed.
  	><br />